NdiranguMuchai/NdiranguMuchai/README.md

 ## :rocket: About me

-I'm a `Java` and `Kotlin` developer with expertise in building robust and highly scalable microservices.
+I'm a `Java` and `Kotlin` developer with expertise in building robust and highly scalable distributed systems.

  ## Technologies :bulb: